patrickap/docker-restic/README.md

 ## Features

-- **Easy Setup:** All data mounted at `/source` within Docker-Restic is backed up to `/target`.
+- **Easy Setup:** All data mounted at `/source` within Docker-Restic is backed up automatically to `/target`.
 This flexible setup allows you to define the specific directories and volumes you wish to include in your backups.
 - **Backup Snapshots:** Docker-Restic performs daily snapshots using restic, allowing you to capture changes in your data efficiently.
 - **Backup Archives:** Docker-Restic automatically exports a weekly tar archive file, providing a full backup of your data.
 - **Remote Synchronization:** You have the option to enable a remote synchronization using rclone, which ensures that your backups are securely transferred to a remote location.